Addressing Guidework Errors | Guide Dogs for the Blind Skip to main content

 When addressing curb targeting errors, consider the following:

-Down Curb Errors: The suddenness of your stop when your dog passes over a down curb will alert him to the mistake and be a critical teaching opportunity.
+• The suddenness of your stop when your dog passes over a down curb will alert them to the mistake and be a critical teaching opportunity.
 If the curb is at your heels, it is acceptable for you and your dog to move backwards a bit as you maintain your orientation.
 Give your dog quiet praise as you stand at the curb.
 Be sure that your dog is at a full stop.
-Don’t simply restrain a dog that is straining against the harness.

 Two Options for Re-working a Down Curb:

 • If you are still uncomfortable with your line and/or orientation, re-approaching the entire corner may be warranted.
 If so, set the harness handle down and "heel" your dog in a right about-turn.
-Pick up the harness handle and work your dog back down the block a minimum of 15 paces.
+Pick up the harness handle and work your dog back down the block a about 15 or more paces.
 This distance will give you and your dog a chance to pick up a normal pace and line.
 After these 15 paces, "halt", set the handle down and "heel" your dog in a right about-turn.
 Assume your guidework stance, pick up the handle and work toward the down curb again.
 At the curb, assess the result, praise and reward your dog, and proceed with the street crossing.
 Depending on the circumstances of the error and your abilities as a team, you may prefer one option over the other.
-You will have the opportunity to cover this with your instructor.
+You will have the opportunity to cover this with your instructor while in class.

-Up Curb Errors: If the error happens, stop (if safe to do so) and briefly praise your dog at the up curb before moving on to emphasize the correct position.
-When approaching your next up-curb, be very aware of your dog’s actions and be ready to stop again for an error or offer praise for an accurate target.
+• If the error happens, stop (if safe to do so) and briefly praise your dog at the up curb before moving on to emphasize the correct position.
+When approaching your next up-curb, be aware of your dog’s actions and be ready to stop again for an error or offer praise for an accurate target.

 • Offering a food reward at accurate up curb checks will strengthen your dog’s desire to stop there.